 Located just off the Lisburn Road in Belfast, Maryville House is a magnificent Victorian building dating back some 100+ years.
-Originally a private dwelling house, this beautiful building had a brief stint as a dental practice before being completely renovated to restore many of the original Victorian features seen in the premises today.
+Maryville House was originally a private dwelling house and had a brief stint as a dental practice before being completely renovated.
+This beautiful building has been so lovingly restored and many of the original Victorian features can seen in the premises today.
 As well as the tearooms, Maryville House offers guests the option of staying at their B&B accommodation, something that Mummy and Daddy must avail of in the future…child free of course.

 TASTY TEAROOM TREAT